slskd/slskd/docs/config.md

 # Limits and User Groups

-## Global
+## Global Slot and Speed Limits

-Global limits behave as a hard limit, additive across all groups.
+Global slot and speed behave as a hard limit, additive across all groups.
 These values should be set as high as practical for the application's environment; more granular controls should be defined at the group level.

 A change to slot limits requires an application restart to take effect, while speed limits can be adjusted at runtime.